yury2020-max/PriceImpactTrader/README.md

 Trading Algorithm Phases

-Phase 1: Accumulation (30%) - Conservative volume with minimal market impact Phase 2: Trap Phase (10%) - Strategic pause to confuse other algorithms Phase 3: Impulse (30%) - Aggressive accumulation during momentum Phase 4: Exit Preparation (30%) - Gradual position adjustment
+Phase 1: Accumulation (30-40%) - Conservative volume with minimal market impact Phase 2: Stop Hunt - A quick sale of approximately 50% of the accumulated Phase 1 volume and then a quick buyback of shares, i.e. "unloading" retail traders by triggering their close stop orders.
+Phase 3: Impulse (60-70%) - Aggressive position gain until mass stop orders are triggered.
+Phase 4: Exit from position (100%) - the fastest possible exit during the triggering of mass stop orders, followed by a fairly quick closing of the remainder of the position when the market "slides" down.

 Quick Start
 Prerequisites

-.NET 8.0 SDK
+.NET 9.0 SDK
 Docker (optional, for containerized deployment)
-Python 3.8+ with uv (optional, for analysis)
+Python 3.13+ with uv (optional, for analysis)

 Running the Algorithm
 bash# Clone the repository